How to Store Your Mower for Winter

 Both options are good solutions for maintaining a mower's battery health, but some resources suggest a battery tender is the better option because the constant charge from a trickle charger can damage the battery.

-Cleaning has a purpose.
-Grass and debris buildup under the deck and around the spindles can affect the mower's performance, cut quality, and your reputation as a landscape professional.
-Additionally, grass and debris buildup retain moisture that can rust and corrode critical mower deck components, which is why it's important to periodically remove the deck and clean it.
+Grass, dirt and debris buildup under the deck and around the spindles can rust and corrode critical mower deck components, affect the mower's performance, cut quality, and your reputation as a landscape professional.

 If you see rust forming on bare metal areas under your deck, remove it with an abrasive tool like sandpaper, clean the area and cover it with touch-up paint.